christie-b/fractol/README.md

 125/100 with bonuses

-This project is about creating fractals with 42 minilibx (graphic library)
+This project is about creating fractals with 42 minilibx (graphic library).
+This project is only working on Linux.

 Usage:
 ./fractol fractal_set [param 1] [param 2]